Cvnvr/trailmix-asteroids/README.md

 - **Controllable player ship**: Movement, projectile firing, and hyperspace travel.
 - **Asteroids**: Three different sizes with movement and splitting behaviour after being destroyed.
 - **UFOs**: Two different sizes with dynamic movement and the ability to fire projectiles.
-- **Lives system**: Displayed in the UI.
-If the player has any additional lives, they will respawn after being destroyed.
+- **Lives system**: If the player has any remaining lives (displayed in the UI), they will respawn after being destroyed.

 ### **New feature**